UPDATED MAY 10, 2019

 Keywords – this is based on comprehensive account data, unlike the small fraction of keyword data available via Google Analytics.
 In addition to overall volume of traffic each keyword phrase generates, we also want to know how well we convert that traffic.
 There are many ways to improve performance, including the bid, the ad, the landing page, the call-to-action, the value proposition, the price and much more.

-We organize an AdWords account primarily in a few ways.
+We organize a Google Ads account primarily in a few ways.

 Campaigns are the big umbrellas, where the budget is set and the broad topics are organized.
 For instance, a company may sell two different product lines and thus set up two campaigns, one for Widgets and one for Gadgets.